GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

 There have been dozens of [privacy-preserving proposals](https://github.com/w3c/web-advertising#ideas-and-proposals-links-outside-this-repo) offered by Chrome and others over the last few of years.
-You can read these proposals, ask questions, offer ideas to improve them and see what others are saying.
+You can read these proposals, ask questions, offer ideas to improve them and see what others say.

 There are a number of W3C groups you can join or monitor, depending on the use cases you're interested in: